marcopaglio/BookingApp/README.md

 ```
 If your choice is **MongoDB**, replace `<COMPOSE_FILE>` with `docker-compose-mongo.yml`; otherwise, if your choice is **PostgreSQL**, replace `<COMPOSE_FILE>` with `docker-compose-postgres.yml`.

-> N.B: Are you using Windows with WSLg?
+> :alarm_clock: **N.B**: Are you using Windows with WSLg?
 The all-in-one command becomes: `docker compose -f <COMPOSE_FILE> -f docker-compose-wslg.yml up`.

 ## Setup X server environment for Docker

 Desktop GUI applications need a graphical environment for working propertly.
 Since BookingApp uses the standard *Java GUI Swing*, it also requires an X display server.
-Depending on the OS, the X server environment may or may not be native.
-Once it works, the X server must be shared with Docker in order to pass access controls.<br>
+Depending on the OS, the X server environment may or may not be native.<br>

+The X server must therefore be shared with Docker in order to pass access controls.
 After that, you will be able to open the BookingApp application inside a Docker container, as required in the `-Pdocker` profile or with Docker Compose commands.

-### Linux
+#### Linux

 Linux already has an X server environment, thus the only thing to do is to share it with Docker.
 The simplest way is to disable the access control to the X server for the Docker network: